Chobolabs/spine-cpp/README.md

 ## Limitations

+spine-cpp works with data exported from Spine 3.1.08.
+Updating to [v3.2](https://trello.com/c/k7KtGdPW/76-update-runtimes-to-support-v3-2-shearing) will commence after spine-c has support for it.

 Like the spine-c runtime binary loading is not yet supported.

 There may be bugs not present in spine-c (mainly in code paths not utilized by our software).
 Issue reports or pull requests for such would be welcome.